ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 ### Assessment

-A DCCP Congestion Control ID (CCID) specifing TCP-like behaviour, ought to follow the method specified in this document.
+A DCCP Congestion Control ID (CCID) specifing TCP-like behaviour ought to follow the method specified in this document.
 The current guidance relates only to !RFC2861.
 The text in section 5.1 CCID2 !RFC4341, is updated by this document to specify the management of the cwnd during an application-limited period.